mymatsubara/cheatsheet-js/src/cheatsheet/en/basics.md

 1. Press `f12` or `Ctrl+Shift+I` (Windows) or `Cmd+Shift+I` (Mac) to open your browser's `Developer tools`.
 2. Go to the `Console` tab.
-3. Type a line of code and press `Enter` to execute it.
+3. Write some javascript and press `Enter` to execute it.

 ![Executing javascript on console](/cheatsheet/basics/dev-tools.gif)

-## execute javascript from in an inline html <script> tag
+## execute javascript from an inline <script> tag

 You can add your **javascript script** directly to your **html files** using the `<script>` tag.